saucal/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Libraries

+With the influx of JavaScript upgrades in recent years, the need for a third-party library to polyfill functionality is becoming more and more rare (outside of a build script).
+Don’t load in extensions unless the benefit outweighs the size of and added load-time of using it.
+While it is often more efficient for coding to use a quick jQuery method, it is rarely worth bringing in an entire library for one-off instances.

+If you are working on a legacy project that already contains a library, make sure you’re still evaluating the need for it as you build out features to best set up clients for the future.

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
-The following is a list of commonly-used libraries used:

-#### DOM Manipulation

-[jQuery](http://jquery.com/) - Our and WordPress's library of choice for DOM manipulation.

 #### Utility